Last Updated June 5th, 2026. Please ensure that you read the Terms & Conditions carefully.

 Labor-Based Billing (Non-Refundable Services)

 All billing for sample making, pattern drafting, and prototyping is based on technical labor and machine time.
-Once a sample has been constructed, the labor costs are incurred and are non-refundable and non-negotiable, regardless of whether the Client performs a live fitting or chooses to move forward with production.
+Once a sample has been constructed, the labor costs are incurred and are non-refundable and non-negotiable, regardless of whether the Client performs a live fitting.
 Payment covers the physical creation of the garment to the specifications provided at the time of the order.

-• During a suspension, the Client’s “spot” in the production queue is not reserved.
+- During a suspension, the Client’s “spot” in the development queue is not reserved.
 Work will only resume once the balance is paid in full, and the project will be rescheduled based on the studio’s current availability, which may result in significant delays.

 “Fit” vs. “Construction”